 1.0 Introduction

-These integration steps are applicable to each database, including both the primary and replicas, where TDE encryption activation is desired.
-Prior to initiating the integration, it is assumed that the target database:
+These integration steps apply to each database, including both the primary and replicas, for which TDE encryption is to be enabled.
+Before initiating the integration, it is assumed that the target database:

 Already exists.

-Is not currently encrypted and lacks a Data Encryption Key (TDE DEK).
+Is not currently encrypted and does not contain a Data Encryption Key (TDE DEK).

 Has never been encrypted previously.
-In cases of prior encryption, errors may occur, necessitating a log backup.
+If it has, you may encounter errors requiring a transaction log backup.

 NOTE